Glenda Garrelts Mattes and Donald A. Mattes Wander Grant - International Travel Award

 Proposals should facilitate independent international travel and expose the applicant to the people and customs of another country (or multiple countries).
 Several notes:

-1. The Mattes International Travel Award does not wish to solicit participation in formal study abroad or other structured experiences such as organized service trips abroad.
+1. Glenda Garrelts Mattes and Donald A. Mattes Wander Grant - International Travel Award does not wish to solicit participation in formal study abroad or other structured experiences such as organized service trips abroad.

 2. Independent need not imply solitary for students who plan to travel with one or several peers (although solitary travel is also acceptable).
 However, travel and/or residence with large groups of Americans will not be funded.